Nanotechnology & Nanorobotics

 These precursors provide a versatile platform to decorate the nanocage's surface with therapeutic or targeting proteins/peptides and simultaneously encapsulate various hydrophobic or hydrophilic drugs.

-Our group has filed a patent application for application this technology and we are currently working on developing multifunctional antivirals.
-This project is supported by an MRC Gap Fund and has entered King's Accelerator Spin out program as A-ProX venture.
+Our group has filed a patent application for application this technology and we are currently working on developing multifunctional antiviral nanobots.
+This project is supported by an MRC Gap Fund.
+We apply a multidisciplinary approach.
+Our main collaborators are Prof Maria Andrea Mroginski (TU Berlin), Prof William James (University of Oxford), and Prof Mark Sutton (UKHSA).

 Yujie Sheng